Zailai rice

 and hard (e.g. "Taichung Sen No. 17") indica rice varieties.

-Zailai rice cultivation in Taiwan began in the 17th century during the Dutch Formosa period, when the Dutch introduced indica rice and water buffalo to the island; the Hokkien immigrants from the Fujian area in China also imported different strains of indica rice.
+Zailai rice cultivation in Taiwan began in the 17th century before the Dutch Formosa period, when immigrants introduced indica rice and water buffalo to the island; the Hokkien immigrants from the Fujian area in China also imported different strains of indica rice.
 Subsequently, zailai rice was planted around the island by military settlements of the Kingdom of Tungning.